2uocAnh/Heart-Disease-Prediction/README.md

-This project aims to predict the likelihood of heart disease using classification models.
+This small repo aims to predict the likelihood of heart disease using classification models.
 It uses various machine learning techniques to classify whether a person is at risk of heart disease based on a set of health-related features.